Capital City Street Railway: Racial segregation

 It was on this system that Montgomery's segregated racial seating was established in the early 1900s, which continued on the city buses after 1936.
 There was a Montgomery streetcar boycott from 1900 to 1902 to protest segregated service.
 However, the city council passed the Montgomery Streetcar Act in 1906 that further mandated a continuation of segregation.
 Segregation ended with the famous Montgomery bus boycott started by Rosa Parks and led by Rev. Martin Luther King Jr. and E. D. Nixon that lasted from December 2, 1955, to December 20, 1956.

 City ownership

-In 1974, the City of Montgomery took over ownership of the system that was then known at the Montgomery Area Transit System or MATS.
+In 1974, the City of Montgomery took over ownership of the system that was then known as the Montgomery Area Transit System or MATS.
 Since the centennial of the Lightning Route in 1986 there have been various initiatives to re-establish a light-rail system in Montgomery.
 In place of light rail a system of tourist trolleys (diesel buses) known as the Lightning Route Trolleys currently operates in the city's historic districts.